 Dir.
 Walerian Borowczyk

 From the great film animator comes this parable about a young family man living an idyllic life in the country who goes to Paris on business and dallies with a sexy prostitute (the one and only Sylvia Kristel).
 It’s an unlikely morality play, considering the filmmaker, with lots of nudity (even some from Joe), unfulfilling sex, heavy doses of regret, and a famous party trick requiring a hard-boiled egg and a nude woman’s torso.
-Available to purchase on video through specialty video vendors as The Streetwalker, as well as The Margin, but it exists with two different finales.
-The “tragic” one is the original cut.
+AKA The Streetwalker, as well as The Margin.

 |L'Ultima Volta (1976)

 A silly, but occasionally enjoyable and quirky buddy film with Joe playing an ex-championship motorcycle racer who has turned to a life of petty crime.
 He meets up with a teenage bakery boy and they form an improbable alliance.
 AKA Born Winner.

 Dir.
 Giorgio Ferrara

 Based on a story by Flaubert, the film has the distinction of placing Joe in a period piece as a costumed and dancing beau replaced by a parrot in a lady’s affections.
 For more on this title, see the Joe Italia entry of the Joe-Pourri archive pages.

 Back to playing action guy, Joe is also asked to play the blandest leading man of his career in this somewhat dorky melodrama about a car racing competition in Africa.
 Shot on location.
 AKA Safari Rally.